denny-dang/Calculator/README.md

 # Calculator
-A simple calculator I made from scratch using HTML, CSS, and JavaScript
+A calculator I made from scratch using HTML, CSS, and JavaScript